Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 The humidity module's own temperature sensor is corrected automatically against the main hook when `autoHumidityModuleTemperatureCorrection` is true (recommended); otherwise set `extHeaterTemperatureCorrectionC` by hand.
 A correction larger than about 25 C usually means a faulty boom.

 ### Humidity calibration

+> Applies to **NFW mode** only.
+In Vaisala factory calibrations mode humidity comes from the factory `matrixU` calibration surface and none of the routines below are run.

 NFW reads humidity from the sensor's **capacitance** and derives RH from a zero-humidity reference plus a temperature compensation (Section 17).
 Enable the module with `humidityModuleEnable`.